The Project

 Stage 2: Preliminary Environmental Information Report (PEIR)

-• A core technical document, the PEIR will set out the initial findings of the EIA and identify the measures we are proposing to reduce, enhance and improve the effects our proposed development may have on the environment.
+• A core technical document, the PEIR sets out the initial findings of the EIA and identifies the measures we are proposing to reduce, enhance and improve the effects our proposed development may have on the environment.

-• The PEIR will be presented at statutory consultation so technical stakeholders, local communities, individuals and interested parties can develop an informed view of the potential impacts Lime Down may have on the local environment and provide us with their views and feedback.
+• The PEIR was presented at statutory consultation so technical stakeholders, local communities, individuals and interested parties can develop an informed view of the potential impacts Lime Down may have on the local environment and provide us with their views and feedback.

 Stage 3: Environmental Statement (ES)

-• This will be prepared based on the Scoping Opinion and will advance the content of the PEIR, incorporating feedback received during statutory consultation and the public and the outcomes of our assessments undertaken.
+• This is being prepared based on the Scoping Opinion and advances the content of the PEIR, incorporating feedback received during statutory consultation and the outcomes of our assessments undertaken.

 • The ES will describe any changes to the project and the measures we are proposing to implement to reduce, improve or enhance the impacts of the project